tbal/isp/README.md

 *Requires [docker-compose](https://docs.docker.com/compose/install/) to be installed.*

-Brings up a complete environment running Apache2 with PHP, a MySQL server and phpMyAdmin.
+Brings up a complete environment running Apache2 with PHP, a MySQL server including sample content data and phpMyAdmin.

 Open <http://localhost:8080/> to view the application.

-phpMyAdmin is available at <http://localhost:8001>.
+phpMyAdmin is available at <http://localhost:8081>.

 Additionally, you can then access the MySQL client prompt directly by using: `$ bin/mysql-prompt`